heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 In order to make it easier to develop web applications, developers have developed some patterns to follow.

-An Application Protocol Interface (API) is a set of functions and procedures that allow the creation of applications that expose features or data to external services.
+An application programming interface (API) is a set of functions and procedures that allow the creation of applications that expose features or data to external services.
 APIs allow different software applications to communicate with each other and share data and functionality.